 Change the sorting order and number of assets displayed per page

 Once you are viewing assets - either during browsing or after a search - you have a number of options to change change the sorting order or number of assets displayed on each page.
-These are all accessible through the 'Options' button, as shown in the image above.
+In older versions of Asset Bank these are all accessible through the 'Options' button, as shown in the image below.

 3) Viewing information about an asset